 layering on the spit

 The cook time will depend on the thickness of your chicken thighs.
 Thicker thighs may take up to 1 hour and 20 minutes, while thinner ones should be done in about an hour.
 Your best bet is to use a thermometer—insert it into the center of the stack, and it should read 165°F when fully cooked.
-Every 20 minutes, baste the chicken with the drippings to keep it juicy (sorry, I know we all hate that word).
+Every 20 minutes, baste the chicken with the drippings to keep it moist (sorry, I know we all hate that word).

 raw shawarma chicken on the spit